The Night Comes for Us: Plot

-Bobby discovers Yohan's thugs infiltrating Fatih's building.
-He gets Shinta to safety before killing some thugs on an elevator and returns to help Wisnu and Fatih fight.
-They are initially successful despite being outnumbered and heavily injured, but Triad enforcers Elena and Alma arrive.
-They kill the last of Yohan's men and Wisnu.
-Bobby sacrifices his life in order to help Fatih and Reina escape by distracting Elena, who kills Bobby with a Kukri.
-Arian intervenes before Alma can kill a heavily injured Fatih, knocking her unconscious.
+Bobby discovers Yohan's thugs infiltrating Fatih's building, where he gets Shinta to safety before killing some thugs on an elevator and returning to help Wisnu and Fatih fight.
+They are initially successful despite being outnumbered and heavily injured, until two Six Sea members Elena and Alma arrive.
+Elena kills the last of Yohan's men and Bobby sacrifices his life in order to help Fatih and Reina escape by distracting Elena, who kills Bobby with her kukri.
+Alma kills Wisnu with a razor-sharp string, but Arian intervenes before she can kill Reina and a heavily injured Fatih, knocking her unconscious.
 Fatih deduces that Arian told Yohan and the Triad where he lived due to Arian being one of the only members to know where Fatih was located.
-He refuses further help from Arian and barely shoots at him, but is unable to bring himself to kill him.
+He refuses further help from Arian and fires a warning shot at him, but is unable to bring himself to kill him.
 More Triad attempt to ambush Fatih and Reina in the garage.
-Fatih gets Reina to hide before sacrificing his life by distracting the triad members.
+Fatih gets Reina to hide before sacrificing his life by distracting the Triad members.
 The ambushers are all killed by a mysterious woman nicknamed The Operator.

 Ito frees himself and returns to Fatih's, where he discovers his former colleagues dead.
-Reina finds him and after they relocate to Shinta's apartment, they bond.
+Reina finds him and they relocate to Shinta's apartment.
 The Operator then arrives and attempts to kill Ito.
-When she wins, she is persuaded by Reina to talk to him instead of killing him.
-She states her intentions to eliminate the Six Seas members, Ito included, and tells him of Arian's reappearance in Jakarta.
-Ito explains that he feels remorse for killing innocent people, and tells her to kill him, but she disappears.
+A fight ensues which the Operator wins, but before she can execute Ito, she is persuaded by Reina to talk to him instead of killing him.
+She states her intentions to eliminate the Six Seas members—Ito included—and tells him of Arian's reappearance in Jakarta.
+Ito explains that he feels remorse for killing innocent people and tells her to kill him, but she disappears.
 Chien Wu again meets with Arian.

-Initially angry at Arian for stopping Alma from killing Fatih, Chien Wu gives Arian one last chance to kill Ito, and offers him Ito's place in the Six Seas should he kill him.
-When Arian questions why Chien Wu wants to kill Ito, Chien Wu explains that his main goal is to cause chaos within Jakarta.
-In a flashback, it is revealed that Ito and Arian, working out of the warehouse the Triad is currently using, entered the Triad together in order to move up in the world.
+Initially angry at Arian for stopping Alma from killing Fatih, Chien Wu gives Arian one last chance to kill Ito and offers him Ito's place in the Six Seas should he kill him.
+When Arian questions why Chien Wu wants to kill Ito, Chien Wu explains that his main goal is to cause chaos within Jakarta so that the Triad can increase their presence there.
+It was revealed that Ito and Arian, working out of the warehouse the Triad is currently using, once had an argument with the rest of their gang, including Fatih and Bobby.
+To expand their gang, Bobby was making deals with the Triad outside Ito's approval.
+Prior to the events, it turned out that Ito left the gang to make peace with the Triad, while Arian followed him to move up in the underworld.